lotuselise3/surfs_up/README.md

 ![dec_temp_plot](https://user-images.githubusercontent.com/68654746/182718912-207e58f7-a31a-4c2e-8f70-13d4930b5a48.jpg)

 ### RESULTS
-- The mean temperature of 75°F for June is higher than the mean temperature of 71°F for December. \
+- The mean temperature of 75°F for June is higher than the mean temperature of 71°F for December.
+The lowest and highest tempture it gets in June is 64°F and 85°F respectively, versus 56°F and 83°F respectively in December.
+Overall, we can conclude that in the months of June, the temperature is a few degrees warmer than in December, but not a huge difference that would jeopardize the ice cream shop business.
 - After plotting and grouping the data into 15 bins, the histograms illustrated how the data frequency in June and December center around the two different means.
-To be consist, the ranges of both axes were generated as the same for visually easier comparison of the descriptive statistics between the months.
-June appears to have a slight left skew, where December is more symmetrical.
+To be consist, the ranges of both axes were generated as the same to be able to visually comparise the descriptive statistics easier between months.
+June appears to have a slight left skew, whereas, in December the data is presented more symmetrical.
 - However, the opposite is true for precipitation.
+In an additional query, the June and December months were filtered from the date and I found the temperature and precipitation data in a scatterplot.
 December had the higher precipitation of .22 inches while June had .14 inches.
+It appears that as the temperature increases, the precipitation decreases more in June than in December.
+However, the difference in maximun precipitation is nominal (6.42 in December vs. 4.43 in June).
+Observing both June and December precipitation scatterplots, the precipitation mostly stays under 3 inches with a few outliers that go over 3 inches of precipitation.

 ![june_prcp](https://user-images.githubusercontent.com/68654746/182716982-9080c9c7-3a6c-4d70-8b87-44ff242a5fa7.jpg)